BlkInData/blkindata.github.io/content/authors/kailande-cassamajor/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm Black in Data because
+bio: I'm Black in Data because I am interested in using data science to assist in the effort to create real-time, measurable impact that benefits marginalized communities.

 # Should the user's education and interests be displayed?
 display_education: true